scummvm/scummvm/doc/docportal/other_platforms/ps_vita.rst

     - Transfer the files directly to the microSD card.

-Folders containing game files should be copied into ``ux0:/data/scummvm/``.
+Folders containing game files can be copied into any folder.

+ScummVM on the PS Vita supports :doc:`Cloud functionality <howtocloud>`.

-For more information, see the :doc:`../using_scummvm/adding_games` page.
+For more information on how to add and play games, see the :doc:`../using_scummvm/adding_games` page.

 Controls
 =================